-Class size reduction.
-Reserved revenue must be used to reduce elementary class sizes to a ratio of 17 students to one classroom teacher, beginning with kindergarten and first grade classes.
-All of the general education revenue generated by legislative increases in pupil weights must be reserved and spent for this purpose.
-Once the district achieves a class size of 17:1 in grades kindergarten and one, the district may use the remaining reserved revenue to reduce class sizes in each subsequent elementary grade.
+The reserved revenue must be used to reduce elementary class sizes to a ratio of 17 students to one classroom teacher, beginning with kindergarten and first grade classes and proceeding in stair step fashion for each later grade.
+Once the district achieves a class size of 17:1 in grades kindergarten and 1, the district must use the remaining reserved revenue (if any) to reduce class sizes in each subsequent elementary grade.